Partnerships

 We warmly thank The Church for sponsoring Mary Jane Marcasiano’s 2025 fashion workshop at Pierson High School, along with the Reutershan Educational Trust.

 The Sag Harbor Historical Museum and the Sag Harbor Schools work together in a variety of ways throughout the year.
 Trustees lead history walking tours through the village acquainting elementary students with the Village’s history.
 Docents, who lead tours of the Museum throughout the summer, are recruited from Pierson High School.
-A number of Pierson students will be participating in the first archaeological dig on the property of 174 Main Street.
+A number of Pierson students participated in the first archaeological dig on the property of 174 Main Street.
 In February 2025, Mary Jane Marcasiano, SHHM Trustee and Curator, led a fashion workshop with Pierson High School students, sponsored by the Reutershan Educational Trust and The Church.
 The students’ assignment was to visit SHHM’s exhibit “Sag Harbor Summers 1882-1907” and design a contemporary collection based on and inspired by Annie Cooper Boyd’s wardrobe.
 The students will present their designs this summer at a fashion show at The Church and model them during the Museum’s summer Gala.